lalitha-555/Banking-Management-System/README.md

-Banking Management System
+# Banking Management System

 ## Overview

-The Banking Management System is a Java-based console application developed using **Java**, **JDBC**, and **SQLite**.
+The Banking Management System is a Java-based console application developed using **Java**, **JDBC**, and **MySQL**.
 It allows users to manage customer accounts and perform basic banking operations efficiently.
 This project demonstrates Java programming, database connectivity, and CRUD operations.

 ## Features